LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 The agent usually sees multiple conversations on their conversation list.
 Every conversation is color-coded for easier identification by the agent.
 The color-code can be seen on the outer ring of each consumer avatar.

-**The list is sorted by ascending response time (SLA) afterwards conversation pending consumer are display according to the last modified conversation (at the top)**
+The list is sorted in according to the response time (SLA) if there is no response time because the conversation is pending a consumer response, then the list is sorted according to last modified conversation by the agent. (top to bottom)

 **The list dynamic behavior and transition**

-When the conversation status changes, e.g. when agent response to conversation is overdue, the position of the conversation changes accordingly. **The reposition is followed with a proper transition????**
+When the conversation status changes, e.g. when an agent responds to an overdue conversation, the position of the conversation in the queue changes accordingly.

 {: .notice}
 Agents can only view open conversations.
 In future phases it may include closed conversations, based on the relevant use case.